-- 9.2 Construction Design/Specification Requirements for Tree 1: The proposed bridge will encroach into the TPZ and SRZ of tree 1 and potentially impact the tree.
-To ensure the tree is not adversely impacted by the construction, it must be demonstrated the following design and construction specifications can be implemented within the TPZ of the tree.
-If the construction cannot be completed in accordance with these specifications, the tree may not be viable for retention. - 9.2.1 Tree Sensitive Bridge Footings: To minimise root loss in the TPZ of the trees, the footings of the proposed bridge should be pier and beam footings to bridge over significant tree roots and minimise root loss.
-To ensure that significant tree roots are retained, it must be demonstrated by the project engineer that the following construction methods can be implemented; - All excavations for piers must be carried out manually under the supervision of the project Arborist (see section 11 for details of manual excavation and project Arborist). - The location of piers must be flexible to avoid significant roots (roots greater than 40mm in diameter).
-All roots greater than 40mm in diameter must be retained unless the project Arborist has assessed and approved in writing that severing the root will not impact the condition or stability of the tree. - Cross beams must be located on or above the existing soil grades. - The piers should be located a minimum of 200mm from any root to be retained that is greater than 40mm in diameter.
+- 9.2 Tree Sensitive Footings Landscaping Tree 12: To minimise root loss in the TPZ of the tree, the footings of the proposed structures should be tree sensitives to bridge over significant tree roots and minimise root loss.
+To ensure that significant roots are retained, it must be demonstrated by the project engineer that the following construction methods can be implemented: - All excavations for piers must be carried out manually under the supervision of the Project Arborist. - The location of piers must be flexible to avoid significant roots greater than 40mm in diameter.
+All roots greater than 40mm in diameter must be retained unless the Project Arborist has assessed and approved in writing that severing the root will not impact the condition or stability of the tree. - Cross beams must be located on or above existing soil grades. - The piers should be located a minimum of 200mm from any root to be retained that is greater than 40mm in diameter.